IlgeeHong/webpage/content/authors/admin/_index.md

 title: Ilgee Hong
 ---

 Hello!
 My name is Ilgee Hong and I am a second-year master student in the Department of Statistics at the University of Chicago where I am lucky to be advised by [Prof. Claire Donnat](https://donnate.github.io/) and co-advised by [Prof. Mladen Kolar](https://mkolar.coffeejunkies.org/) and Dr. Sen Na.
 Also, I am working as a visiting intern in the Department of Computer Science at the University of California, San Diego where I am advised by [Prof. Zhiting Hu](http://zhiting.ucsd.edu/index.html).
-I am broadly interested in machine learning and currently studying machine learning for graph data and randomized non-convex optimization.
+I am broadly interested in machine learning and currently studying machine learning for graph structured data and stochastic optimization.